-I understand from my academic/researcher colleagues that Dan Brown's books are lowbrow.
+I understand from my academic/researcher colleagues that Dan Brown's books are low-brow.
 When pressed, they admit that they have not read his books because it would be a waste of time.
 I disagree.
 ORIGIN will do more to help more people understand what AGI can be in the same way that ANGELS AND DEMONS introduced the masses to antimatter.
 Robert Langdon put his full trust in Winston, and had difficulty believing that Winston was not human.
-He could never have imagined that a computer, even a very, very smart one, would be What Tegmark, Musk, Hawking and all the othcapable of what Winston did.
-It succeeded where HAL failed because it was able to manage multiple goals simultaneously, to see the antee that AGI will be good for humans, nor bigger picture even more clearly than its master, who defined the ultimate goal.
-It would surely be able to drive a car anywhere, but you the goals they have either been given or arrive might want to be careful about getting into the at themselves can be better achieved without passenger's seat with it as the driver.
+He could never have imagined that a computer, even a very, very smart one, would be capable of what Winston did.
+It succeeded where HAL failed because it was able to man-age multiple goals simultaneously, to see the bigger picture even more clearly than its master, who defined the ultimate goal.
+It would surely be able to drive a car anywhere, but you might want to be careful about getting into the passenger's seat with it as the driver.

 Here is a scenario that you have no doubt experienced yourselves, either as an observer or as a participant.
-You have one or more children in the car whom you need to deposit at different get it, and if we cede control to machines that locations.
+You have one or more children in the car whom you need to deposit at different locations.
 Then you need to drive yourself to your job.
 You are late because your children could not get themselves ready on time.
-You There are three Tegmark futures in which AI are speeding, double-parking in front of each school, blocking traffic behind and making it difficult for children to cross the street.
+You are speeding, double-parking in front of each school, blocking traffic behind and making it difficult for children to cross the street.
 Your goals of getting your children and yourself to your destinations on time conflict with society's goal of obeying traffic regulations, and you prioritize your goals over society's.

-Imagine that you and your children are now passengers in a car being driven by an AGI. you are all not ready on time?
-Do you or does your employer, who might be an AGI, accept that you are late to work because your AGIdriven car follows all the rules of the road?
+Imagine that you and your children are now passengers in a car being driven by an AGI.
+Who decides which goals to prioritize?
+Does the vehicle leave without you or the children if you are all not ready on time?
+Do you or does your employer, who might be an AGI, accept that you are late to work because your AGI-driven car follows all the rules of the road?

 Tegmark lists twelve different possible futures for AI and the possible development of AGI.
 They range from ones in which both super intelligence and humans co-exist to ones in which either humans or super intelligence do not exist.
-The most beneficial scenario for humans in a future where AGI and humans exist he calls Enslaved god, in which humans confine a super intelligent AI and use it to produce 'unimagineable technology and wealth that human controllers.
+The most beneficial scenario for humans in a future where AGI and humans exist he calls Enslaved god, in which humans confine a super intelligent AI and use it to produce 'unimagineable technology and wealth that can be used for good or bad, depending on the human controllers.
 Humans maintain control, are potentially safe, and are happy if they are on the AI controlling side.
 The least beneficial scenario for humans in which they still exist Tegmark calls the Zookeeper, where an omnipotent AI keeps some humans in a zone, out of the way, where they are treated like zoo animals.
 In his Conqueror and Descendent scenarios, humans are either wiped out when super intelligence is reached or allowed to die out gradually and happily with the knowledge that we have left the world a better place in the hands of our non-human offspring.